codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 ### CRUD privileges for entities/resources

 CRUD privileges define Create/Read/Update/Delete permissions for the entity.
-For specific entities, there are
+Specific entities can have additional or different permissions.

+> CRUD privileges when granted enable access to entities that are explicitly shared with all users.
+  `Any` indicates that none of the privileges are granted.

 #### Cluster permissions

-* **Create**: Allows users in the team to cluster creation requires someone to be account administrator anyway so currently this permission isn’t really necessary .
+* **Create**: Granted to account administrators only.
-* **Read**: View existing allowed clusters.
+* **Read**: View cluster integrations.
 * **Update**: View and edit existing allowed cluster resources, including [installing, removing, and rollback Helm charts]({{site.baseurl}}/docs/ci-cd-guides/helm-best-practices/).
 Tags are managed from account settings, so this permission doesn’t apply to it currently.
-* **Delete**: Remove clusterluster removal requires someone to be account administrator anyway so currently this permission isn’t really necessary.
+* **Delete**: Granted to account administrators only.

 #### Project permissions

 * **Create**: Create new projects and add tags to the projects.
 * **Read**: View projects only.
 * **Update**: View and edit projects, including editing the tags assigned to them.
-* **Delete**: Delete allowed projects.
+* **Delete**: Delete projects.

 #### Pipeline permissions